 What About High-CBD Marijuana Strains?

 There are marijuana strains that are cultivated to contain a high percentage of CBD.
-Typically only available in states that have passed medical or recreational marijuana laws, these marijuana strains with a high CBD/low THC profile are becoming increasingly popular.
+Typically only available in states that have passed medical or recreational marijuana laws, these marijuana strains with a high CBD/low THC profile are becoming more and more popular.

 As far as high-CBD marijuana strains are concerned, the greater the CBD to THC ratio, the less likely you are to experience strong psychoactive effects.
-For example, a CBD/THC ratio of 1:1 will likely make you feel “high” while an 8:1 ratio shouldn’t have much of a psychoactive effect.
+A CBD/THC ratio of 1:1, for example, will likely make you feel “high” while an 8:1 ratio shouldn’t have much of a psychoactive effect.
 Novice users might feel a slight buzz, but nothing like they would if they were to consume a strain with a 1:1 ratio or an average marijuana strain that contains about 12% THC.

-Because hemp contains virtually no THC compared to marijuana, it’s used to create many of the countless CBD products currently available.
-The only place you’ll find marijuana strains in various products that contain CBD is in states where marijuana is legal.
+Because hemp contains relatively no THC compared to marijuana, it’s used to create many of the countless CBD products currently available.
+Note that you’ll only find marijuana strains in various CBD products in states where marijuana is legal.

 The Molecular Difference Between THC and CBD

 When it comes down to it, THC and CBD have an identical chemical composition.
 The molecular structure of both cannabinoids is C21H30O2, meaning they each contain 21 carbon atoms, 30 hydrogen atoms and two oxygen atoms.
-Their molecular mass is also practically identical, weighing in at 314.469 g/mol for THC and 314.464 for CBD.
+Their molecular mass is also pretty close to identical, weighing in at 314.469 g/mol for THC and 314.464 for CBD.

 How THC and CBD Work Together